fmatthew5876/stdcxx-bitset/proposal/draft.md

 Motivation and Design
 ================

-When dealing with bits, the usual method of implementation is to use an `unsigned` integral type and perform bit operations using logical operators, shifts, and masks.
+When dealing with bits, the classical method of implementation is to use an `unsigned` integral type and perform bit operations using logical operations, shifts, and masks.

 With C++11, we have `std::bitset` which is a nice abstraction for acting on the individual bits of a fixed size quantity.
-The objective of `std::bitset` is to entirely replace unsigned integers for implementing small collections of bit flags.
+The objective of `std::bitset` should be to entirely replace unsigned integers for implementing small collections of bit flags.

 Often times, sets of bits or flags are included in binary protocols or other tightly packed small objects in memory.
 Due to the precision size and alignment requirements of such domains, `std::bitset` is unusable because the programmer has no control over the alignment or size of `std::bitset`.
+Indeed it appears that `std::bitset` on x86_64 linux gcc is always at least 8 bytes.
+In some situations, the overhead of the extra space makes bitset unusable.

 There is no guidance to implementors on how they should implement `std::bitset`.
 There are two competing goals of optimizing for speed or for space.
 We argue that implementions